top of page

 5. Depth and Module Variety

-Focusing on their chosen subjects enables students to learn more in depth by taking modules concentrated in very specific or niche areas of their subject.
-Many subjects offer extensive lists of module options each year, covering various topics and niches within the subject area.
-You can often customize your degree to focus on aspects of your subject you are particularly passionate about.
-For instance, a history student with a passion for British and European history can select modules that cover topics relating solely to various regions, time periods, figures, and events within Britain and Europe, effectively making their History degree a British and European History degree.
+Focusing on their chosen subjects allows students to study in greater depth by selecting modules concentrated on specific or niche areas.
+Many subjects offer a wide variety of module options each year, covering diverse topics within the field.
+This lets you customize your degree to focus on the aspects you’re most passionate about.
+For example, a history student interested in British and European history can choose modules centered exclusively on those regions, time periods, figures, and events—essentially tailoring their History degree to specialize in British and European History.

 32175repro-scaled.jpeg